Kong/kubernetes-ingress-controller/TESTING.md

 There are a couple of key differences between isolated and regular integration tests:

-- In isolated tests each test's [`Feature`][pkggodev-e2e-framework-feature] gets its own kong deployment through the means of [ktf][ktf]'s kong addon.
+- In isolated tests each test's [`Feature`][pkggodev-e2e-framework-feature] gets its own Kong deployment through the means of [ktf][ktf]'s Kong addon.
 - In isolated tests each test's [`Feature`][pkggodev-e2e-framework-feature] gets its own controller manager instance started which is configured against the above mentioned kong instance.